logo

 Union Institute and University

 The Master of Arts (MA) in Clinical Mental Health Counseling at Union Institute and University is a CACREP-accredited online degree with two to three required residencies in Brattleboro, Vermont, or Cincinnati each year.
-This 60-credit degree program admits new students in January, May, and August for full-time or part-time study with a minimum completion time of two years and meets the educational requirements for licensure as a Licensed Professional Counselor (LPC) in Ohio.
+This 60-credit degree program admits new students in January, May, and August for full-time or part-time study with a minimum completion time of two years.
 Students learn about mental health assessment and diagnosis as well as counseling models and techniques that can be used with diverse populations.
 Electives can be taken in areas such as family therapy and substance abuse disorders.
 Students also complete a practicum, an internship, and a capstone project.
 Those interested in addiction counseling can complete an online Certificate in Alcohol and Drug Abuse as part of the MA program or on its own in approximately one year.
 The certificate meets the educational requirements in Ohio for licensure as a Licensed Chemical Dependency Counselor (LCDC).
+A Bachelor of Arts (BA) in Psychology is available with a concentration in Addiction Studies and upon completion, graduates are eligible for licensure as chemical dependency counselor assistants.
+An accelerated bridge of the BA in Psychology into an MA in Clinical Mental Health Counseling is available as well.

 Wright State University